emqx/emqx-docs/en_US/gateway/stomp.md

 - Username: is the value of the `login` field in the CONNECT or STOMP message headers.
 - Password: The value of the `passcode` field in the CONNECT or STOMP message headers.

-For example, to create a built-in database authentication for a Stomp gateway via HTTP-API:
+For example, to create a built-in database authentication for a Stomp gateway via HTTP API or emqx.conf:

+:::: tabs type:card

+::: tab HTTP API

 ```bash
 curl -X 'POST' \
   'http://127.0.0.1:18083/api/v5/gateway/stomp/authentication' \